pgillich/ESP4S2/README.md

 D8 pin works well with Pololu DRV8833 as B2 input, but activates motor B with cheap L9110 at power on.
 D3 works well with cheap L9110.
 I2C pins are used by WeMos shields [OLED](http://www.wemos.cc/Products/oled_shield.html) and [Motor](http://www.wemos.cc/Products/motor_shield.html).

 HC-SR04 needs 5V power, Echo pin output is 5V, too (3.3V input is good for Trig).
-A 4k7 with built-in 10k Pull-down resistor behave as a voltage divider, see: [HC-SR04 Ultrasonic Range Sensor on the Raspberry Pi](http://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi).
+An additional 4k7 resistor with built-in 10k Pull-down resistor behave as a voltage divider, see: [HC-SR04 Ultrasonic Range Sensor on the Raspberry Pi](http://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi).

-Pin D4 is used by WeMos shields [DHT](http://www.wemos.cc/Products/dht_shield.html) and [DHT Pro](http://www.wemos.cc/Products/dht_pro_shield.html).
+Pin D4 is used by WeMos [D1 mini Shields](https://wiki.wemos.cc/products:d1_mini_shields).

 Other pinout can also be used.

 ## NodeMCU Firmware
 NodeMCU is an embedded Lua firmware to ESP8266.
 Firmware can be download from [NodeMCU custom builds](https://nodemcu-build.com/) (builds combined binary).
-For using H-bridge, PWM module must be selected.
-For using DHT sensor, DHT module must be selected.
-Integer build must be used.
+For using PWM (for example: H-bridge), `pwm` module must be selected.
+Depending on applied sensors, more modules should be selected.
+Integer build must be downloaded.
 Firmware can be flashed by esptool.py or NodeMCU Flasher, see [Flashing the firmware](https://nodemcu.readthedocs.io/en/dev/en/flash/).
+For old boards, esptool.py might be more stable.
 Since 1.5.1-master, default baud is 115200 (instead of 9600).

 ## Controller
 Copy `secure.lua.example` to `secure.lua` and edit own WiFi authentication configuration.
 Keys supported by NodeMCU wifi are described at [wifi.ap Module](https://nodemcu.readthedocs.io/en/master/en/modules/wifi/#wifiapconfig).